 I’ve seen articles like this one advocating the use of flaxseed oil because of its polymerizing properties.
 It’s expensive though, so I haven’t bothered.
 I tend to start by just spreading a thin layer of vegetable oil in the pan (like, very thin—pour some oil in and then wipe it out with a paper towel), and baking it in the oven for about an hour at 350F.
 Repeat as/if needed.

 After that, the seasoning will continue to improve over time (with proper care) as you cook in the pan.
-Just remember to use lots of oil at first—the non-stick properties won’t be perfect yet.
+Use lots of oil when cooking at first—the non-stick properties won’t be perfect yet.